What The Root Cause Series Is About

 A 5-Part Narrative Arc

-New Root Cause articles will be released periodically and published here as they become available, allowing the series to evolve alongside the realities it examines.
+New articles will be released periodically and published here as they become available, allowing the series to evolve alongside the realities it examines — and alongside what we continue to understand about them.

 Part 1